elibtronic/lis_grievances/README.md

 - also add path of grievance text file to `settings.py`
 - create a temp directory for downloaded image files, used in media posting, set in `settings.py`

 ### Checking Grievances ###
+- Enable TWURL in your session
+- Run `full_otherdm.py` from an SSH terminal
+- Will check for DMS and post to Google Form (with lots of in-between JSON manipulation, yes one day I'll fix)
+- Sorry can't automate it

+~~ ### Checking Grievances ###

 - add `check_grievances.py` to crontab to fire at a reasonable time frame (once an hour on the 30 minute mark)
 - also `chmod +x` as well
 - Grievances will be posted to your Google Spreadsheet
-- after each check it kills any lingering DMs (like bork used to do)
+- after each check it kills any lingering DMs (like bork used to do) ~~

 ### Posting Grievances ###